-If you have received a notification regarding a driving offence, you may want to consider obtaining legal advice.
-After all, it’s important to ensure that any points on your licence are not endorsed, totted up or at the very least kept to a minimum level.
-Points are taken into consideration for the last three years– so any points you receive now could result in a totting up in Derby and disqualification in the future.
+If you have received a notification regarding a Driving Offence, you may want to consider obtaining legal advice.
+After all, it is important to ensure that any points on your licence are not endorsed, totted up or at the very least kept to a minimum level.
+Points are taken into consideration for the last 3 years – so any points you receive now could result in a Totting Up in Derby and Disqualification in the future.

-Remember if you are a “new driver” ( e.g. you have been driving for less than two year) 6 points can lead to revocation of your licence by the DVLA, which means you will hold a provisional licence and you will have to retake your theory and practical driving test.
+Remember, if you are a “new driver” (e.g. you have been driving for less than 2 years) 6 points can lead to revocation of your licence by the DVLA, which means you will hold a provisional licence and you will have to retake your theory and practical driving test.

 However, you may be able to avoid penalty points if you are able to argue “special reasons”.
 If you reach 12 points on your licence, the Court have to disqualify you (commonly referred to as Totting Up Disqualification), unless you argue exceptional circumstances.